-Invigilation: Teachers should invigilate their students via Zoom / Teams etc. The test can be completed in any 2 hour 30 minute slot during school time.
-This is timed and a warning will pop when time is finished.
-Your school link won’t work on another day.
+Invigilation: Teachers should invigilate their students taking the paper.
+The test can be completed in any 2 hour 30 minute slot during the day.

 What is it?